 Egan is a decidedly white-collar town, with fully 87.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Egan is a town of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Egan who work in food service (83.99%), healthcare (1.69%), and community and social services (1.12%).

-Being a small town, Egan does not have a public transit system used by locals to get to and from work.
+Egan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Egan in 2022 was $36,752, which is wealthy relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $147,008 for a family of four.